Esperlos/laravel_vue_esperlos_boilerplate/readme.md

 This helper checks for valid input from user

-First parameter is just Request that you receive from controller function.
+-First parameter is just Request that you receive from controller function.

-Second parameter is an array of request parameters that you want to check.
+-Second parameter is an array of request parameters that you want to check.

-Last parameter is a callback function with Response parameter this function will be called when checks are passed.
+-Last parameter is a callback function with Response parameter this function will be called when checks are passed.

 Import:
 ```php